Texas Car Accident Lawyer

 Protecting Your Legal Rights From the Start

 When you hire a lawyer shortly after your accident, they can guide you through crucial early steps.
 This includes reporting the accident correctly, preserving evidence like photographs or surveillance footage, and collecting witness statements.
-A lawyer can also advise you on what to say (and what not to say) to insurance companies, which often try to minimize payouts.
+For instance, if your accident occurred near the iconic City Park, having photos of that landmark can be vital.
+A Texas auto accident lawyer can also advise you on what to say (and what not to say) to insurance companies, which often try to minimize payouts.

 Evidence and Witnesses Can Disappear